-At that time, Yue Fei had most soldiers’ respect and loyalty, as well as large numbers of civilian’s love, he definitely had the ability to establish a new kingdom in those lands that he gained, like the founder of the Song Dynasty, the Emperor Zhao Kuangyin did before.
+At that time, Yue Fei had most soldiers’ respect and loyalty, as well as large numbers of civilian’s love, he was capable to establish a new kingdom in those lands that he gained, like the founder of the Song Dynasty, the Emperor Zhao Kuangyin did before.

 However, Yue Fei chose another path; his pure fidelity made him decide to follow all of his emperor’s commands.

-Tens of thousands of civilians packed up, left their homes for good and migrated southward with Yue Fei, under protection of his army.
+Tens of thousands of civilians packed up, left their homes for good, and migrated southward with Yue Fei, under the protection of his army.